isaacbarker/originsspigot/README.md

 - ✓ Can turn into a bat and fly
 - ✓ Increased strength and speed
 - ✖ You loose hunger very quickly

+### Enderman

+- ✓ You can use enderpearls without having them
+-